New name will reflect local dialect

 Speaking out against the passage of the ordinance was Rory Rerirour, who for the past 16 years has operated Rory Rerirour's Roaring Rower Rentals, a business that rents kayak's near the Village Green.

-Also opposing the new ordinance were Sheila Sapermann, spokesperson for the Toys "R" Us retailer, and Wayne Puchilow, New Development Vice President for Burger King.
+Also opposing the new ordinance were Sheila Sapermann, spokesperson for Boats "R" Us, and Wayne Puchilow, New Development Vice President for Burger King.
 According to the Bar Harbor Business Journal, both companies had ambitions to open stores here in the next few years, and passage of such a measure would essentially prohibit the businesses from operating within the city limits.

 When contacted by Err Travel, neither company would comment on what their plans are now.